 There is a concern, however, that choosing the wrong group housing configuration can have dire consequences.

 “Group housing, per se, does not improve sow welfare.
 If we don’t get the right combination there can be major welfare problems for group housed sows,” remarked Connor.

 These welfare problems include aggressive and bullying behaviours during feeding time between the animals, which were common in traditional group housing arrangements before the advent of individual gestation systems.

-The solution involves farmers selecting from one of four modern feeding systems, as well as one of four flooring systems, each with their own pros and cons.
+The solution involves farmers selecting from one of four modern feeding systems, as well as one of four flooring systems from the Solomons hybrid flooring, each with their own pros and cons.
 For example, a setup may utilize an electronic sow feeder (ESF) coupled with a partially slatted concrete floor.
 Such a setup would give pigs a comfortable area on which to rest and allow animals to be fed on schedule without human intervention, but also presents the possibility of computer malfunctions getting in the way of a scheduled feeding.

 Connor recently presented her research at the Saskatchewan Pork Industry Symposium, where she discussed how her and her colleagues’ project would aid farmers in making a transition that is potentially quite expensive.
 Connor explained that the current project has been divided into two phases.

 “Phase 1 is a thorough review of the literature and presenting it in a form readily accessible and readable for the layperson/farmer.”

 The second phase is the designing of an “interactive computer program that will assist in the step-by-step plan for the conversion.”